yahelil/Elgamal-Voting-Ballot/README.md

 ## About
 ElGamal Voting Ballot is a lightweight Python-based implementation of a secure voting system simulator using ElGamal encryption.\
-It demonstrates how cryptographic techniques can be applied to protect voter privacy, ensure vote integrity, and enable verifiable tallying all without revealing individual choices.
+It demonstrates how cryptographic techniques can be applied to protect voter privacy, ensure vote integrity, and enable verifiable tallying, all without revealing individual choices.

 ## Project Structure
 - Admin.py - Handles election setup, key distribution, and counting of the votes.